mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-2.md

 - free
 ---

+# Part 2 - Setting up continuous deployment of the solution using docker hub running on a free aws EC2 container

+This post continues from [Part 1](2016/11/12/setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1/) Creating a new aspnet core solution in visual studio with multiple projects, following the onion architecture and running it in a docker container.

 # Step 4 - Create a docker hub account and AWS account

 1. Sign up for a free docker hub account [here](https://hub.docker.com//)